-- Prominence – This factor is determined by how well-known your place is.
-Google tries to reflect the true popularity of a business, both in the offline and online world.
+- Prominence and trustworthiness – This factor is determined by your company’s reputation.
+Google tries to reflect the true popularity and credibility of a business, both in the offline and online world.

 Based on these factors, Google is using all sorts of signals to determine which businesses deserve to rank in the Local 3-Pack.

 According to MOZ, the most important local ranking signals are:

 - Google My Business signals

 - On-page signals

 - Review signals

 Luckily, you can manage all of these signals to tip the scale in your favour.
 With a little help of local optimization, you can get that coveted #0 spot in Google.